 First things first, you’re going to need to decide what type of visa you are most qualified for.
-Start by asking yourself, “why do I want to move to Canada and what is it that I want to do there?”
+For example, it isn’t a good idea to apply through the Quebec Investor Program if you don’t have tons of money lying around to throw into Canadian business and you have no interest living near Quebec.
+Ask yourself, “why do I want to move to Canada and what is it that I want to do there?”

 Feel free to narrow down your options and check your eligibility with this questionnaire provided by the Government of Canada.
 Just do it — this quick test will tell you if your Canadian future is well within reach or if it’s more “not a chance in hell, bud.”